2018 First-Year Seminars

 Dennis Karney, Business

 Have you ever asked the question, where does my cell phone or tablet come from?
 How was it made and what was used to make it?
 Does it even matter when you are texting or tweeting?
 Have you ever asked similar questions concerning the making of the inexpensive clothes or shoes you wear?
 Or cared if they were humanely produced in an environmentally friendly way?
 And what about those companies that make you feel good that when you buy one they donate one?
 Does this really make a difference?
 This seminar will address these and similar questions, not through the lens of what we hope the answer is, but using facts and data found from trustworthy sources.
-The goal is for each student to be able to intelligently talk about at least one of these issues with their parents during the thanksgiving holidays.
+The goal is for each student to be able to intelligently talk about at least one of these issues with family or friends over the Thanksgiving holiday.
 To achieve this, students working both individually and in groups will drive key parts of this seminar, especially when we focus on social issues.

 Dennis Karney hails from the East Coast of America moving to Kansas in 1984 to teach at KU.
 While his PhD is in Math, his professional heart is in International Business and teaching.
 In the classroom, he draws on current events and his experiences from working, learning and teaching across three continents to bring the course content alive.
 He encourages his students to do the same.